facebookarchive/php-graph-sdk/docs/reference/Facebook.md

 If you wish to use Guzzle, you can set this value to `guzzle`, but it requires that you [install Guzzle](http://docs.guzzlephp.org/en/latest/) with composer.

-If you wish to write your own HTTP client, you can code your HTTP client to the `Facebook\HttpClients\FacebookHttpClientInterface` and set this value to an instance of your custom client.
+If you wish to write your own HTTP client, you can code your HTTP client to the `Facebook\HttpClients\HttpClientInterface` and set this value to an instance of your custom client.

 ```php
 $fb = new Facebook([